nirajvnec/testLTC/README.md

+I’m following up regarding the training session I attended on August 28, 2024.
+It seems that I haven’t received any confirmation from Shreesha that my attendance has been marked as complete for this session.

  to follow up regarding the training session held on August 28, 2024.
 I have received emails indicating that I have not attended the session, but I can confirm that I participated in the training on the mentioned date.Could you kindly check and update the records to reflect my attendance?Thank you for your assistance.